 At Weinberger Law, you can expect quality service at transparent, reasonable rates, and with the type of compassion and expertise you would expect when discussing such a sensitive subject.
-This is your life and your wishes.
-Let our Estate Planning Attorney help you put together what your wishes are should something happen.
-If you don’t have an estate plan, or your estate plan is outdated, contact us We are conveniently located in Boulder, CO.
+If you don’t have an estate plan, or your estate plan is outdated, contact us.

 In its simplest form, estate planning outlines what you want to happen should you become incapacitated or die.
 It identifies who has authority to act in your stead and what you want them to do.